-Use regular soap and shampoo for vour face and hair.
+Use regular soap and shampoo for your face and hair.

-Take a shower with either: chlorohexidine product OR regular soap (if you have an allergy to tal area. chlorhexidine).
+Take a shower with either: chlorohexidine product OR regular soap (if you have an allergy to chlorhexidine).

-Wash your Do not shave body from the neck down, the surgery including your will be done. belly button and your geni-
+Wash your body from the neck down, including your belly button and your genital area.